anila-765/useless-project/README.md

 ### Team Members
-- Team Lead: Anila Benny - Jyothi Engineering CollegeThe.
+- Team Lead: Anila Benny - Jyothi Engineering College

 ### Project Description
  *Vibe Checker 3000* is a fun Tkinter app that gives users a random, quirky “vibe” message based on their name.
 It adds humor and personality to a simple interactive experience